Why you cannot just throw away a battery

 That’s why, my friend, you should think twice before just dumping batteries.

-Scope of application and types of consumer batteries
+The scope of application and types of consumer batteries

 There are manyused depending on the application.
 Each battery type has unique properties, which require unique safety measures and recycling processes.
 You can find a short review of the most common types sorted by size in the table below.